WICG/origin-agent-cluster/README.md

 ### `COOP` + `COEP`

 The [`Cross-Origin-Opener-Policy`](https://gist.github.com/annevk/6f2dd8c79c77123f39797f6bdac43f3e) and [`Cross-Origin-Embedder-Policy`](https://mikewest.github.io/corpp/) headers, when combined, also give origin isolation.
 That is, documents which include both headers will automatically change their agent cluster key to use the origin, instead of the site.
-As discussed previously, this has observable effects on `document.domain` and `SharedArrayBuffer`.
+As discussed previously, this has observable effects on `document.domain` and `WebAssembly.Module`.
 Note that, in contrast to the problems explained above with using feature/document policy, this model works, since `COEP` is required to match for all descendant browsing contexts anyway, and `COOP` is consulted via the top-level browsing context.

 We are optimistic about this approach for getting the observable effects of origin isolation.
 In particular, preventing the detrimental effects of `document.domain` is a long-time goal of the web standards and browser community, and tying that to headers like `COOP` + `COEP` and the various carrots they unlock seems like a great strategy.